 I am a blogger and writer with a disability focus specifically on blindness and visual impairment.
-I have written email marketing campaigns, newsletter content, magazine columns, newspaper articles and an entry in a published anthology.
+I have written email marketing campaigns, newsletter content, magazine columns, newspaper articles and entries in 2 published anthologies.
 Here are a sampling of published clips from some of those publications.

 Outlook Business Solutions